GoCollege Guide to Student Grant Programs

 - Wisconsin Higher Education Grant (WHEG) – Need based program for in-state tuition assistance.

 - Talent Incentive Program (TIP) – Funds reserved for the most economically disadvantaged college-bound Wisconsin students.

 - Hearing and Visually Handicapped Student Grant

 The process yields funding for your education, so give due diligence to uncovering whatever funding opportunities exist for you.
 Above all, here are 7 simple points to improve your chances:

 - Submit your completed federal application on time, according to FAFSA deadlines.
 For quickest attention, forms can be filled out online.

 - Make sure required state applications are submitted on time, and to the proper administering agencies.

 - Allow time for corrections and clarifications related to your applications.
-If your grant program has finite funding, it could run out of money before your flawed application is considered.
+If a source has finite funding, it could run out of money before your flawed application is considered.

 - Maintain eligibility requirements.
-Don’t overlook GPA and other grant requirements that influence your eligibility for ongoing grant awards.
+Don’t overlook GPA and other requirements that influence your eligibility for ongoing awards.

 - Exploit your uniqueness.
-Investigate grants that target students like you.
-For example, music grants for musicians, race eligible grants, vocational grants, and so on.
+Investigate opportunities that target students like you.
+For example, music grants for musicians, race eligible programs, vocational options, and so on.

 - College Grants

 - How to Find Grants